isomerpages/mom-sec/index.md

         Minister for Finance announced a further one-year extension of SEC to end-2020 at Budget 2019.
   - infobar:
-      description: For any appeals related to the Mar 2021 payment, please write in to sec@mom.gov.sg by 31 Oct 2021.
-Appeals submitted after the deadline will not be considered.
+      description: The SEC scheme has ended.
+The final SEC payout was made to all eligible employers in March 2021.
+MOM will no longer accept queries on SEC from 1 April 2022.
 ---